danghung1202/tour-booking/docs/prd.md

 ### Story 1.2 User Role Definition & Foundational Data Model in Supabase

-As a Developer, I want to define the core data models in Supabase for user profiles and roles, so that the platform can distinguish between Tourists, Guides, and Admins, and prepare the schema for future extensibility.
+**As a** Developer, **I want to** define the core data models in Supabase for user profiles, roles, tours, bookings, languages, and time slots, **so that** the platform can distinguish between user types and the database schema can support all required MVP features while being ready for future extensibility.

 #### Acceptance Criteria

-* 1: The Supabase `auth.users` table is used for core authentication.
+* 1. The Supabase `auth.users` table is used for core authentication.
-* 2: A `profiles` table is created, linked one-to-one with `auth.users`, containing a `role` column ('tourist', 'guide', 'admin') and basic profile info (name, bio, photo URL).
+* 2. A `profiles` table is created, linked one-to-one with `auth.users`, containing a `role` column ('tourist', 'guide', 'admin') and a `phone` field.
+* 3. A `languages` table is created to store a canonical list of tour languages.
+* 4. A `categories` table is created to store a canonical list of tour categories.
-* 3: The `Tours` table schema includes a nullable `organization_id` field to accommodate future Organization functionality.
+* 5. A `tours` table is created that includes a `timezone` field and foreign keys to `profiles`, `categories`, and `languages`.
+The table also includes a nullable `organization_id` field for future extensibility.
+* 6. A `tour_languages` join table is created to support a many-to-many relationship between tours and languages.
+* 7. A `tour_time_slots` table is created to store the available appointment times for each tour.
-* 4: The `Bookings` table schema includes a nullable `assigned_guide_user_id` field for future Organization functionality.
+* 8. A `bookings` table is created with a `booking_datetime` (TIMESTAMPTZ) field and a nullable `assigned_guide_user_id` for future functionality.
-* 5: Initial placeholder structures or design considerations for future `Organizations` and `OrganizationMembers` tables are documented.
+* 9. Initial placeholder structures or design considerations for future `Organizations` and `OrganizationMembers` tables are documented.

 ### Story 1.3 Define Initial Fixed List of Tour Categories